-14. Key disability speakers will be invited to address the Equality & Human Rights Steering Group (E&HRSG).
-Ongoing Minutes will be kept and action points monitored.
-This forum brings together the Equality and Human Rights leads in the Health and Social Care & Fire and Rescue Services sector.
-It is expected that this engagement will not only ensure that the group is kept appraised of current specific disability issues but help with the future development and ongoing monitoring of the Disability Duties.
-15. Development of a new Disability Action Plan for 2017-2021 Pre-consultation engagement commenced in October 2016.
-Formal consultation - November/December 2017 The DAP is a legal requirement specifically intended to address the Disability Duties.
-16. The Department has included the Disability Duties within its equality screening process to ensure that the duties are considered on all new policies.
-This will also be carried forward in the new Section 75 Equality Schemes introduced in 2012.
+15. Development of a new Disability Action Plan for 2017- 2021 Pre-consultation engagement commenced in October 2016.
+Formal consultation - February/ March 2017 The DAP is a legal requirement specifically intended to address the Disability Duties.
+16. The Department has included the Disability Duties within its equality screening process to ensure that the duties are considered on all new policies.This will also be carried forward in the new Section 75 Equality Schemes introduced in 2012.
 Ongoing The Department will monitor screening to ensure that the Disability Duties are included in the screening process and are considered by policy makers from the outset.
 This will support both duties.
-Personnel issues Measures Timescale Indicators/Target Performance indicators and links to DDO duties 17.
-Provide guidance outlining our legal obligations as an employer and publicise the role of the Disability Liaison Officer.
-Ensure consideration is given to implementation of all identified reasonable adjustments.
+Personnel issues · Measures Timescale Indicators/Target Performance indicators and links to DDO duties 17.
+Provide guidance outlining our legal obligations as an employer and publicise the role of the Disability Liaison Officer.Ensure consideration is given to implementation of all identified reasonable adjustments.
 Biannually issue guidance to staff reminding them of role of Disability Liaison Officer and employer's obligations.
 Ensure consideration is given to implementation of all identified reasonable adjustments.
 Ensure consideration is given to implementation of all identified reasonable adjustments.
 This will support the duty to promote positive attitudes towards people with a disability and help create a culture that positively encourages and supports staff in discussing their disability and the adjustments that are needed to address any disadvantage they face in the workplace.
+18. Provide information and awareness seminars to staff on specific disabilities/long term health conditions - events are agreed as part of annual WHIP action plan.
+The WHIP action plan is set on an annual basis - but will address disability.
+Events to be held at various dates between April 2016 - March 2017 This will support the duty to promote positive attitudes towards people with a disability by providing information on the affect conditions have on people lives.

-18. Provide information and awareness seminars to staff on disability/diversity related themes- Events to be held at various dates throughout the reporting year This will support the duty to promote positive attitudes towards people with a disability by providing information on the affect conditions have on people lives.
 19. Recruitment, career development and management support for disabled candidates and employees.
-The sub-groups of the NICS Disability Working Group presented a report on their findings on the NICS position in relation to recruitment, career development and management in May 2017.
-Further targets - yet to be defined as it will flow from Permanent Secretary Group.
-The Department is represented on the NICS Disability Working Group and involved in a sub-group who's objectives are to: • Improve the recruitment process for disabled candidates • Encourage people with disabilities to join the service.
+The sub-groups of the NICS Disability Working Group to provide a draft report on their findings on the NICS position in relation to recruitment, career development and management support by October 2016 Further targets - yet to be defined as will flow from Permanent Secretary Group.
+The Department is represented on the NICS Disability Working Group and involved in a sub-group who's objectives are to: Improve the recruitment process for disabled candidates Encourage people with disabilities to join the service.
 Market the NICS as a disability positive employer.
 More generally, the work of the NICS Disability Working Group will champion and advance equality of opportunity in the area of disability through developing a list of recommendations designed to target issues on recruitment, career development and management support for disabled staff and candidates.
-Communications candidates.
-Measures Indicators/Target duties 20.
+Communications Measures Timescale Indicators/Target Performance indicators and links to DDO duties 20.
 Publications will be translated and made available in other formats on request or as appropriate for example Braille, audio, large print as requested - browse aloud on website Ongoing The Department will respond to requests for alternative formats in a timely manner, usually within 20 working days.
 This will facilitate engagement by people with a disability.